 - Find old content > Change the permission to read only to be sure you can archive content

 - Customize metadata > Explore the Bulk Edit Content feature from the Explorer screen

 - And much, much more!

-Having a clean and operational SharePoint is a day to day task.
-You can save a lot of time by using Sharegate, especially when you target a lot of sites or content, or when you need to apply a new rule on multiple sites.
-And the best thing about it, you don’t need a developer with you anymore to generate insane reports!
+Having a clean and operational SharePoint is a day-to-day task.
+You can save a lot of time by using ShareGate, especially when you target many sites or content or when you need to apply a new rule on multiple sites.
+And the best thing about it: you don’t need a developer with you anymore to generate insane reports!

 Everybody wants clean and tidy SharePoint environments.
 Let’s optimize them together with ShareGate!

 What method do you presently use to manage SharePoint Content?
 Let us know in the comments!